-The objective of the Policy is to provide information and guidance to the directors and employees on standards of behaviour to which they must adhere to and how to recognise as well as deal with bribery and corruption.
+The objective of the Policy is to provide information and guidance to the Relevant Persons on standards of behaviour to which they must adhere and how to recognise as well as deal with bribery and corruption.

-The Policy is not intended to be exhaustive, and there may be additional obligations that directors and employees are expected to adhere to or comply with when performing their duties.
-For all intents and purposes, the directors and employees shall always observe and ensure compliance with all applicable laws, rules and regulations to which they are bound to observe in the performance of their duties.
+The Policy is not intended to be exhaustive, and there may be additional obligations that the directors and employees are expected to adhere to or comply with when performing their duties.
+The directors and employees shall always observe and ensure compliance with all applicable laws, rules and regulations to which they are bound to observe in the performance of their duties.

-Each employee has a duty to read and understand the Policy.
+Each employee shall have a duty to read and understand the Policy.
 Violation of any of the Policy’s provisions may result in disciplinary action, including termination of employment.

-If a director requires further clarification on the Policy, the director may liaise with the Chairman of the Board or the Chief Executive Officer (“CEO”), whereas for an employee, the employee may refer or highlight any concerns to his/her immediate superior or the Head of Human Resources.
+If a director requires further clarification on the Policy, the director may liaise with the Group Chief Executive Officer (“CEO”)/Chief Operating Officer (“COO”), whereas for an employee, the employee may refer or highlight any concerns to his/her immediate superior or the Head of Human Resources.
 Business Associates may liaise with the Group COO for further clarification on the Policy.

 5.1 Gifts and Hospitality

-This Policy does not prohibit normal business hospitality, so long as it is reasonable, appropriate, modest and bona fide corporate hospitality.
+This Policy does not prohibit normal business hospitality, so long as it is reasonable, not more than RM2000, modest and bona fide corporate hospitality.

 Some examples of acceptable gifts and/or benefits are as follows:

 (a) token gifts offered in business situations or to all participants and attendees, for example, work-related seminars, conferences, trade and business events;

 (b) gifts presented at work-related conferences, seminars and/or business events;